 This application will outline the process used to soundproof offices and provide some analysis of the results.
-Airborne sound describes sounds that travels from office to office in either direction and includes conversational speech and noise from equipment such as computers.
-The transmission path is not structure borne (vibration) although by necessity, part of the path is via the structure.
+Airborne sound describes sounds that travel from office to office in either direction and includes conversational speech and noise from equipment such as computers.
+The transmission path is not structure-borne (vibration) although, by necessity, part of the path is via the structure.
 Airborne Isolation is described in terms of the STC (Sound Transmission Class), or NIC (Noise Isolation Class).

 The source was left running and the measurements were repeated in the receiving office at similar locations.
 Measurements of background noise in the receiving space were made with the sound source off to ensure that the receiving sound levels were the result of the sound source and no other unrelated noise sources.
 Measurements were made in a total of 5 office pairs described in Table 1.

 PrivacyShield® Ceiling Tile Barriers were installed on top of the existing ceiling tiles to add a sound blocking material to the ceiling grid.
 PrivacyShield® Light Hoods were installed over top of light fixtures to prevent sound from passing through while still maintaining appropriate air flow.

 The measurement results are provided in the chart below (Figure 1) and summarized in Table 1.
 The NIC values are calculated by curve fitting the third octave data to a standardized curve using an ASTM specified procedure.
 It is clear from the measurements that the treatment is effective in increasing the noise reduction (average sound pressure level in the source room – average sound pressure level in receiving room) and therefore increasing privacy between the spaces.